Immigrant·News

 Deportation

-ICE Arrests 24 in Corpus Christi: What to Do If Detained
+ICE Arrests 24 in Corpus Christi: What to Do If ICE Comes

-ICE Arrests 24 in Corpus Christi: What to Do If Detained
+ICE Arrests 24 in Corpus Christi: What to Do If ICE Comes

-On May 13, 2026, U.S. Immigration and Customs Enforcement (ICE) arrested 24 people in a single-day targeted operation in Corpus Christi, Texas.
+On May 13, 2026, U.S. Immigration and Customs Enforcement (ICE) arrested 24 people during a targeted one-day operation in Corpus Christi, Texas.
 ICE worked together with federal, state, and local law enforcement agencies to carry out the arrests.
-The agency described the operation as part of its ongoing effort to remove people it says have no legal right to remain in the United States.
+The agency says the operation is part of its ongoing effort to remove people it calls "criminal illegal aliens" from U.S. communities.

-Among those arrested, ICE says some had prior convictions for theft, assault, and driving while intoxicated (DWI).
-Others had arrests — not convictions — for possession of a controlled substance, criminal trespass, and illegal reentry into the US.
-ICE noted that some of those arrested could face additional federal criminal charges for illegal reentry, which is a separate crime from civil immigration violations.
+Among those arrested were people with prior convictions for theft, assault, and driving while intoxicated (DWI).
+Others had arrests — not convictions — for possession of a controlled substance, criminal trespass, and illegal reentry into the United States.
+ICE says some of those arrested could face additional federal criminal charges for illegal reentry, which is a separate crime under U.S. law.

 Deportation Defense Checklist — Free